Daniel-ahlberg96/python_course/README.md

 ### Functions
 - Indentations
 - No return statement
-- Pass by value or reference
+- Pass by value or reference (CHECK!)
 - Multiple arguments

 ### Print: